WAVES: Women of the U.S. Navy – A Tribute to Their Service and Contribution (1944)

 Here are some typical comments:

-"I've never seen my daughter look or feel so well in her life.
+"I've never seen my daughter look or feel so well.
 Her WAVES training has done wonders for her, and her Dad and I are mighty proud."—Mrs. Douglas McGinnis, Stockton, Calif.

-"Polly is very happy as a WAVE.
+"Polly is delighted as a WAVE.
 Due to the splendid training routine, she is at her best physically, and her spirits are very high."—Mrs. R. B. Dibble, (Yeoman/F, World War I), Cambridge, Mass.

-"We feel that aside from giving our daughter an opportunity to serve our country that the Navy is giving her a training and education that will be invaluable to her in later life.' —Mr. and Mrs. Fred C. Taylor, New Orleans, La.
+"We feel that aside from allowing our daughter to serve our country, the Navy is giving her a training and education that will be invaluable to her in later life.' —Mr. and Mrs. Fred C. Taylor, New Orleans, La.

 "We're so glad that Peggy can still go to the same church she always has.
 As president of the Twin Cities WAVES Mothers Club, I know other parents feel the same way."—Mrs. Louis F. Shaw, St. Paul, Minn.